awsdocs/amazon-pinpoint-user-guide/doc-source/messages.md

 1. Sign in to the AWS Management Console and open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

-1. On the **Projects** page, choose the project for which you want to send a message\.
+1. On the **All projects** page, choose the project for which you want to send a message\.

 1. In the navigation menu, choose **Test messaging**\.